ProjectMerge/merge-legacy/doc/gitian-building.md

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

-Clone the git repositories for MERGE and gitian and then checkout the MERGE version that you want to build.
+Clone the git repositories for MERGE and gitian and then checkout The Merge version that you want to build.

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git